spinnaker/spinnaker.github.io/guides/user/applications/create.md

 1. From any screen, click on the **Applications** tab.

-   Note that there might be some (unconfigured) applications there already. these might be created automatically, based on existing infrastructure, but they're not suitable for putting your pipelines in; go ahead and create a new one.
+   Note that there might be some applications there already.
+In some cases, Spinnaker creates applications automatically based on existing infrastructure.

+   These applications will be marked "unconfigured"; they won't have the application attributes that are added when you create a new application.
+   These inferred applications are not suitable for putting your pipelines in;
+   go ahead and create a new one.

 1. Click **Actions**, then **Create Application**.